OE4AMW/cx300-control/README.md

 Detailed protocol specifications can be found at my blog post: [Reverse engineering the Polycom CX300 USB phone](https://bsmulders.com/2018/04/polycom-cx300/)

+## Changes
+This fork has following changes:

+* adds support for international (non-ASCII) characters on the display

 ## Usage

 To start the project, use the spring-boot-maven-plugin in the terminal: